and Mass Transit Security Challenges

 Adding airport style

-security would not only double the commute time, but it would
+security would not only at least double the commute time, but it would

 massively reduce the capacity of subway stations to handle